osmosis-labs/mesh-security/docs/ibc/Overview.md

-We use this custom channel to communicate securely and directly between the two sides, sending messages about bonding and unbonding delegations.
-This is the principle form of communication, and we dig into the [Cross-Chain Staking Protocol](./Staking.md) in more depth.
+We use this custom channel to communicate securely and directly between the two sides, sending messages about bonding and unbonding delegations, validator updates, and possibly more.
+This is the principle form of communication, called the
+[Control Channel](./ControlChannel.md), and is the core piece of the Mesh Security IBC protocol.

 We send reward tokens over a standard ics20 channel so that they are fungible with the native staking token currently sent